Anthony-Nolan/Atlas/README_ManualTesting.md

 ### Running Validation
 Validation functions and services are designed to be run locally, although they may be pointed to remote resources, e.g., you may wish to submit match prediction prediction requests to a deployed Atlas instance to leverage Azure app scaling.

+#### One time Set-up

+- Set up the Validation database by running EF core database migrations on `Atlas.MatchPrediction.Test.Validation.Data`.
+  - Default connection strings in the `.Data` project app.settings and Function project settings both point locally.
+- Configure connection strings for other resources in the settings file of the `Atlas.MatchPrediction.Test.Validation` project (see below for specific guidance on what should be overridden).

+#### Functions app
+- The steps of validation are managed by individual functions within the `Atlas.MatchPrediction.Test.Validation` Functions app project.
+- After starting up the Functions app (ideally **not** in debug mode for best perfomance):

 1. Invoke the `ImportSubjects` function, submitting the locations of the patient and donor text files.
 2. Send match predictions requests, either by invoking the `SendMatchPredictionRequests` function or `ResumeMatchPredictionRequests` function.
   - Before starting, set the request URL in the functions settings & manually create a new subscription to the `match-prediction-results` topic on the service bus.